 - 13. The Authority has an integrated treasury management strategy and manages its treasury position in accordance with its approved strategy and practice.
 Overall borrowing will therefore arise as a consequence of all the financial transactions of the Authority and not just those arising from capital spending reflected in the CFR. - 14.
 The Authorised Limit sets the maximum level of external debt on a gross basis (i.e. excluding investments) for the Authority.
-It is measured on a daily basis against unc.

-Balance Sheet (i.e. long and short term borrowing, overgrawing balances and long term liabilities).
-This Prudential Indicator separately borrowing from other long term liabilities such as finance in a critic's existing commitments, its proposals for capital expenditure and financing and its approved treasury management policy statement and practices. - 15.
+It is measured on a daily basis against all external debt items on the Balance Sheet (i.e. long and short term borrowing, overdrawn bank balances and long term liabilities).
+This Prudential Indicator separately identifies borrowing from other long term liabilities such as finance leases.
+It is consistent with the Authority's existing commitments, its proposals for capital expenditure and financing and its approved treasury management policy statement and practices. - 15.
 The Authorised Limit is the statutory limit determined under Section 3(1) of the Local Government Act 2003 (referred to in the legislation as the Affordable Limit). - 16.
 The Operational Boundary has been set on the estimate of the most likely, i.e. prudent but not worst case scenario with sufficient headroom over and above this to allow for unusual cash movements. - 17.
 The Operational Boundary links directly to the Authority's estimates of the CFR and estimates of other cashflow requirements.
 This indicator is based on the same estimates as the Authorised Limit reflecting the most likely, prudent but not worst case scenario but without the additional headroom included within the Authorised Limit.

-Table 7 2016/17 Estimate 2017/18 Estimate 2018/19 Estimate 2019/20 Estimate £m £m £m £m Authorised Limit for Borrowing 240 260 275 310 Authorised Limit for Other Long-term Liabilities 30 28 27 25 Authorised Limit for External Debt 270 288 302 335 Operational Boundary for Borrowing 230 250 265 300 Operational Boundary for Other Long-term Liabilities 30 28 27 25 Authorised Limit for External Debt 260 278 292 325
+Table 7 2016/17 Estimate £m 2017/18 Estimate £m 2018/19 Estimate £m 2019/20 Estimate £m Authorised Limit for Borrowing 240 260 275 310 Authorised Limit for Other Long-term Liabilities 30 28 27 25 Authorised Limit for External Debt 270 288 302 335 Operational Boundary for Borrowing 230 250 265 300 Operational Boundary for Other Long-term Liabilities 30 28 27 25 Authorised Limit for External Debt 260 278 292 325